tilemill-project/colorbrewer-carto/README.md

-This is [colorbrewer](http://colorbrewer2.org/) colors for the Carto it's useful if you're doing choropleths and want cool, well thought-through colors, or are colorblind, or you're just a art-deficient developer like myself.
+This is [colorbrewer](http://colorbrewer2.org/) colors for the Carto.
+Useful if you're doing choropleths and want cool, well thought-through colors, or are colorblind, or you're just a art-deficient developer like myself.